 According to Professor Carol Ryff, eudaimonic happiness is made up of six crucial elements:

-- Autonomy – being an independent person who doesn’t care that much about other people’s opinions and is confident enough to pursue his/her own path in life.
+Autonomy is a basic psychological need.
+It means being an independent person who doesn’t care that much about other people’s opinions and is confident enough to pursue his/her own path in life.

-- Purpose in life – discovering something meaningful that goes beyond “the small pleasures of life”; something that guides your every action and decision.
+This refers to discovering something meaningful that goes beyond “the small pleasures of life.”
+Your purpose in life is something that guides your every action and decision.

-- Personal growth – the need to explore your inner potential and use it to pursue your real purpose in life.
+Personal growth is the need to explore your inner potential and use it to pursue your real purpose in life.

 As you’ve probably figured out by now, most experts place eudaimonic happiness above hedonic happiness.
 But why exactly is eudaimonia a better approach to happiness and well-being?

 Eudaimonia: The Secret to Lasting Happiness and Well-Being